Tsum Valley Trek- 15 Days

 Trek from Jagat to Lokpa

-The trek from Jagat to Lokpa, the path follows the Budhi Gandaki River, small villages, terraced fields, bamboo groves, and forests, which give a glimpse of rural Nepali life.
-You will aslo get to see tarditional mani walls, chortens and prayer galgs which reflect the Buddhist Culture.
-On the way you will the beautiful views of peacful mountains.
-After few hours, you will reach Lokpa village where we will stay overnight prefect for resting.
-It is a small village with few teahouses.
+The trek from Jagat to Lokpa follows the Budhi Gandaki River, small villages, terraced fields, bamboo groves, and forests, which gives a glimpse of rural Nepali life.
+You will also see traditional mani walls, chortens, and prayer flags, which reflect the Buddhist Culture.

 5Day